 I just don’t think the concept of a soulmate is as romantic as it appears.

 Personally, I find it is too weak and restrictive a concept to believe in.
 What if I never meet my soulmate?
 What if I’ve already met my soulmate and things didn’t work out?
 Does that mean that wasn’t my soulmate?
 How do I know I’ve met my soulmate?
 Plot twist!
 What if my soulmate settles for someone else?
 Worse, what if I settled then they came along?
-The concept of soulmates is confining – it says if I miss out on my one chance – I am eternally doomed – GAME OVER.
-Now, I’d either have to settle for Basic Banjo* or change my name to Catness because I now own an alarming number of cats.
+The concept of soulmates is confining – it says if I miss out on my one chance – I am eternally doomed to a life of mediocre love and happiness.
+Now, I’d either have to settle for any Basic Banjo* knowing it will never be the real deal or do life alone because it’s better to be alone than unhappy.

 Relationships don’t complete us – they complement who we are

-The concept of soulmates robs you of your ability to make a choice – it states, there’s only one person out there for you and everyone else pales in comparison.
+The concept of soulmates robs you of your ability to make a choice – it states, that there’s only one person out there for you – them and them only (no second chances).
 We can unintentionally have our partners competing with ideals of a soulmate we have concocted in our heads and worst of all – they sometimes lose.

-I believe compatibility plays a large part in relationships – romantic and otherwise.
-I believe it is possible to be highly compatible with numerous people – this is where you can exercise your discernment to choose who you want that person (you want to commit to) to be.
+I believe compatibility and intentionality play a large part in successful relationships – romantic and otherwise.
+I believe it is possible to be highly compatible with numerous people – then you purposefully choose (intentionality) who you want to commit to and then you continue to purposefully choose to nurture, grow and resolve issues with them (till you don’t).
 There is something powerful about making a choice.
-I’d rather someone want to be with me not because I’m their only choice but because amongst all the other viable options they had, they chose – consciously and of their own volition – to be with me.
+I’d rather someone want to be with me not because I’m their only choice (and chance at love) but because amongst all the other viable options they had, they chose – consciously and of their own volition – to be with me.
 I am the most desired.

 There is a difference between being wanted and being needed.
 The concept that we need people to complete us is dangerous.
-It leads to all kinds of dependency issues.
-As humans, we are designed for fellowship; it does not take away from the fact that we are whole in and of ourselves.
+Yes, as humans, we are designed for fellowship but that does not take away from the fact that we are whole in and of ourselves.
 Relationships don’t complete us – they complement who we are.

 “He loved her, of course, but better than that, he chose her, day after day.
 Choice: that was the thing.”